 I sense quite a significant theological feeling from what somebody like Rodda would apparently consider “not a theology” work, but a strictly scientific work.
 This is because the reality of the matter is that Newton approached all scientific study from a stance of believing in the all powerful Creator, who through understanding His Creation, he would be able to better understand God.
 An atheist approaches scientific study with a theological foundation just as a theist (in this case with Newton, a Christian) does, it just happens that these are opposite stances.
 One believes in God’s existence while the other rejects His existence.
 Regardless, each has formed and adhered to said theological belief/foundation.

-Rodda lastly accuses Barton of ”very deliberately [trying to hide] this inconvenient little fact by chopping it out of the article he quotes about Newton’s theological writings…” which again, is using supposition to support her conclusion.
+Rodda lastly accuses Barton of “very deliberately [trying to hide] this inconvenient little fact by chopping it out of the article he quotes about Newton’s theological writings…” which again, is using supposition to support her conclusion.
 Did Barton intentionally take the section out of said quote that talked about Newton’s “non-scientific writings” (please reference the previous paragraph… theology is a scientific study) not fully being publicized until centuries after Newton’s death?
-To say yes would be supposition as would be to say no.

 Regardless of whether Barton did or didn’t (only he knows) is besides the point as this issue in no way impacts the previously analyzed facts.
 If anything, it only helps discredit the atheist/secularist argument even more!
-Shoot, if Isaac Newton wrote a ton of works completely focused on theology and he actually believed in God and was a “Christian”, how exactly does that help a person like Rodda’s cause?
-Rodda says ”The reason that Newton’s theological writings… were rejected… because of Newton’s heretical religious views.”
+If Isaac Newton wrote a ton of works completely focused on theology and he actually believed in God and was a “Christian”, how exactly does that help a person like Rodda’s cause?
+Rodda says “The reason that Newton’s theological writings… were rejected… [was] because of Newton’s heretical religious views.”
 Aside from Rodda again making a false equivocation saying that theology is not scientific, she points out nothing new or that has any impact on whether or not Jefferson was influenced by the theological ideas of Newton.

 So in the end, we are left with the following conclusions: